Walking tours are back!.

 North Beach Neon Walking Tour

-Check back late August 2026
+Check back September 2026

 North Beach has an impressive array of classic watering holes, bakeries, cafes, and restaurants in a neighborhood that is famous for vintage neon and bohemian history.
 It is a treasure hunt to discover these beautiful signs hidden in plain sight.
 Take a twilight tour with San Francisco Neon founders Al Barna and Randall Ann Homan.
 Tour features local history with architectural and graphic design insights to San Francisco’s unique legacy of surviving neon signs.
 Be prepared to walk uphill and flats for 1.5 hours with rest stops.
 Tour begins on Broadway and ends near Washington Square.